Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling the Product Space

-Results for the Product Space in 2005 using a constant distribution for $\Phi^C$ are as follows; results for the Beta distribution can be found in Appendix 2.4.2.
-Remarkably, the simplest variant of the model (no heterogeneity between capabilities in the same block) can lead to a complete replication of emergent higher-level topological properties of the Product Space via only its weight distribution.
+Results for the Product Space in 2005 using a constant distribution for $\Phi^C$ are as follows; for precise values of parameters found by the optimization algorithm, as well as sensitivity analyses involving the model parameters (results across different years, variations on GMM components, introduction of random noise and capability heterogeneity), see Appendix B.3.
+Remarkably, the simplest variant of the model (no heterogeneity between capabilities in the same block) can lead to a near-complete replication of emergent higher-level topological properties of the Product Space via only its weight and PCI distribution, excepting the centrality distribution, where its left-skewed tendency emerges from the model but not its precise characteristics.
+This is an empirical limitation of the model that can potentially be addressed by increasing the granularity specified; the current results are nowhere near optimal and serve only as proof-of-concept.

-(*The null hypothesis that the simulated and empirical distributions are identical cannot be rejected at the 5\% significance level (D < 0.061).) \\

-The fact that the proximity between periphery blocks is far higher - in fact, nine times higher - than that between core blocks is indicative of an intriguing asymmetry between "periphery" and "core", or less-complex and more-complex, capaibilities; this may suggest a model of capabilities where capabilities often used in more complex products (core capabilities) are specialized and do not combine easily with other specialized capabilities, while capabilities used in less complex products (periphery capabilities) are general and can combine with other general capabilities.
+The fact that the proximity between periphery blocks is far higher - in fact, nine times higher - than that between core blocks is indicative of an intriguing asymmetry between "periphery" and "core", or less-complex and more-complex, capabilities; this may suggest a model of capabilities where capabilities often used in more complex products (core capabilities) are specialized and do not combine easily with other specialized capabilities, while capabilities used in less complex products (periphery capabilities) are general and can combine with other general capabilities.
+While we are cautious of drawing conclusions about the nature of real-world capabilities based on our model, the structure and characteristics of the Capability Space remains an interesting prospect for future study.